-By adding a split DNS entry, all queries to SonicWall.com are sent to the specific server (see Configuring Domain-Specific DNS See DNS).
+By adding a split DNS entry, all queries to SonicWall.com are sent to the specific server (see Configuring Domain-Specific DNS Servers for Split DNS).

 Multiple DNS servers could be configured to handle queries to SonicWall.com as well.